nicolgit/hub-and-spoke-playground/scenarios/aoai.md

 * All traffic through the spokes is made possible by an appropriately configured Azure Firewall.
 * Azure OpenAI Service is exclusively exposed within a network thanks to an Azure Private Endpoint.
 * APIM is configured in virtual network integration `internal mode`, this means that API Management deployment is set up inside a Virtual Network having an **Intranet Facing Endpoint only**.
-* Open AI, APIM, and the client are configured on 3 different spokes, and all traffic is orchestrated through an Azure Firewall in the HUB.
+* Open AI, APIM, and the client are configured on 3 different spokes and all traffic is orchestrated through an Azure Firewall in the HUB.

 In this configuration, APIM is a pivotal element of the entire cloud infrastructure, therefore potentially accessible both from on-premise (via VPN/Express route) and from additional spokes in the same network.

-> Similarly, a configuration of this type allows exposing any API present in one of the other spokes or even present on-premise, if the routing allows it.
+> Similarly, a configuration of this type allows exposing any API available in one of the other spokes or even available on-premise, if the routing allows it.

 OpenAI configuration through internal exposure requires the following steps:

-* expose the service via an Azure Private endpoint
+* expose the OpenAI service via an Azure Private endpoint
 * close public access
 * configure the internal DNS to resolve the public name of the API towards the IP of the service's private endpoint
 * link the private DNS zone to all networks that need to access this API, in our case `spoke-01`, `spoke-02` (APIM), and `hub-net`.

-The configuration of APIM, on the other hand, is more complex.
+APIM configuration, on the other hand, is more complex.
 APIM is a service that is composed of, and interacts with numerous other Azure infrastructure components, so the private deployment exposes us to challenges that we need to solve:

-* A network security group attached to the APIM subnet is required to explicitly allow inbound connectivity, because the load balancer used internally by API Management is secure by default and rejects all inbound traffic.
+* A **network security group** attached to the APIM subnet is required to explicitly allow inbound connectivity, because the load balancer used internally by API Management is secure by default and rejects all inbound traffic.
-* enable service endpoints in the subnet to dependent services such as  Key Vault, Azure Storag, Event Hubs and Azure SQL.
+* **service endpoints** in the subnet to dependent services such as  Key Vault, Azure Storag, Event Hubs and Azure SQL is also required.
-* A Standard SKU public IPv4 address.
+* A Standard SKU **public IPv4** address.
 The public IP address in this configuration is used only for management operations
-* a Private DNS zone is also required to resolve internal APIM endpoints
+* a **Private DNS zone** is also required to resolve internal APIM endpoints

 the final architecture is shown in the image below.